Local Water Done Well: Implementation

-Local councils

 2024

 In early May Mayor of Auckland Wayne Brown and Simeon Brown jointly announced that Auckland would avoid a 25.8 percent rates increase as part of the Government's Local Water Done Well plan.

 In May, the Wellington City Council (WCC) reached a memorandum of understanding with nine other councils in the Wellington Region to work together on exploring the creation of a regional water services organisation.
 By 11 December 2024, the various Wellington local councils had developed three options in consultation with elected members and local iwi (Māori tribes).
 The first option was a regional three-waters council-controlled organisation (CCO) working in conjunction with the Upper Hutt City, Hutt City, Porirua City and Greater Wellington Regional Councils.
 The second option was a WCC-run council controlled organisation while the third option was to continue the status quo of the WCC allowing outside contractors to manage its water assets and services.

 In October, Mayor of Central Otago Tamah Alley and Mayor of Gore Ben Bell urged local councils to develop a unified approach towards delivering local water services.
 The Central Otago District Council also contracted consultant company Morrison Low to develop a business case exploring regional delivery models including maintaining the status quo of running an in-house business unit, creating a specialised council-controlled organisation and a joint asset-owning entity in the Otago and Southland Regions.
 In early December, Alley and Bell announced that Central Otago and Gore District Councils had agreed to work together to deliver water services.

 By 10 December, Tauranga City Council had developed an indicative business case exploring options for delivering water services including creating a council-controlled organisation either alone or in coordination with another council.

 By mid-December, Newsroom reported that many local councils were exploring options for providing water services while managing costs and chemical and E. coli contamination issues.
 Several councils have proposed creating their own water CCOs while others have proposed working with other councils to provide water services.
 Notable councils opting to provide their own water services have included the Ashburton District Council, the Auckland Council, Christchurch and Invercargill City Councils.
 Councils considering merging their water services with other councils have included the Nelson, Tasman, the Ruapehu, the Rangitīkei, Whanganui, the Horowhenua, Kapiti, Palmerston North and Manawatū, Central Otago, Waitaki, Gore and Clutha councils.